Doctor of Medicine

 Building on the foundation established in our Bachelor of Medical Studies, the Doctor of Medicine prepares you for a fascinating, lifelong career dedicated to improving health and wellbeing.

-In these final three years of our medical program, you’ll enhance your clinical skills through diverse placements in primary care, hospitals and outreach clinics.
+In these final three years of our six-year integrated medical program, you’ll enhance your clinical skills through diverse placements in primary care, hospitals and outreach clinics.
 Experience rotations in general medicine, rural medicine, surgery, mental health, paediatrics, obstetrics, geriatrics and more.
 Learn culturally sensitive care by working with First Nations communities.

 Develop your research and scholarship skills with major projects guided by world-class Adelaide University researchers.